dddrrreee/cs140e-win19/labs/lab10-shell/README.md

  4. The pi-side checks the address and the size, and if OK, sends  an `ACK`.
-Otherwise it does a `put_uint` of the right error message (sending different conditions will help debug, since you can print them on the Unix-side).  **NOTE: you cannot print at this point since the Unix-side is expecting raw bytes.
+Otherwise it does a `put_uint` of the right error message (sending different conditions will help debug, since you can print them on the Unix-side).  **NOTE: the pi-side code cannot print at this point since the Unix-side is expecting raw bytes.
 Doing so makes your code not work.**

  5. The Unix-side sends the code and an `EOT` and then waits for an `ACK`.